Use the tabs below to learn more about the Housing Policies and Processes:

 - Interim Housing Dates: May 12 – May 19

 Summer Housing will be in the Orchards this year and is an academic based housing option.
-This is for students who are taking summer courses or are working at internships for credit.
+This is for students who are taking summer courses or are working at internships.

 Summer Housing is divided into two sessions.
-Students may sign up for one or both of the following sessions:
+Students can sign up for one or both of the following sessions:

 - Session 1: Sunday, May 20th – Thursday, June 28th